abbbi/virtnbdbackup/README.md

 ```

 consider migrating your qcow files to version 3 format.
 QEMU qcow image version
-2 does not support storing advanced bitmap informations, as such only backup
+2 does not support storing advanced bitmap information, as such only backup
 mode `copy` is supported.

 ## Backup fails with "Timed out during operation: cannot acquire state change lock"